 This is what the project should look like.
 Note that this project folder doesn't necessarily have to be in the NCS path.

 | |---non_secure_app |---secure_module |---zephyr |---CMakeLists.txt |---module.yml |---spm

-Copy the SPM sample from NCS and place it in project/secure_module/zephyr/ as you can see in the diagram above.
-The reason for having the path spm_module/zephyr/spm is a convention for zephyr modules.
+Copy the SPM sample from NCS and place it in project/spm_module/zephyr/ as you can see in the diagram above.
+The addition of the zephyr directory so the path becomes spm_module/zephyr/spm is a convention for zephyr modules.

 In the same location as the spm folder, there also needs to be a CMakeLists.txt file and a module.yml file.
 The CMakeLists.txt file will make sure that if the correct configuration is enabled (CONFIG_SPM), the spm sample is added as a child image like this: